javocsoft/javocsoft-phpclib/README.md

   See getting started: https://getcomposer.org/doc/00-intro.md<br>
   See Documentation https://getcomposer.org/doc/03-cli.md<br>

-3.- Now, download the librery by running composer where we created the file "composer.json".
+3.- Now, <b>download the library</b> by running composer where we created the file "composer.json".

 4.- <b>Configure the library</b> parameters according to your project by setting these parameters:
 <pre>